-Every dog must carry a collar tag which states its owner’s name and address when it is in a public place.
+When in public, a dog must carry a collar tag with its owner’s name and address.
 You can be heavily fined if your dog is not tagged.

 From 6 April 2016, every dog over eight weeks old must be microchipped, and the keepers’ details registered on an approved database.

 You can be fined up to £500 if your dog isn’t microchipped by 6 April 2016.

 Dogs will still be required by law to wear a collar and tag with the owner’s name and contact details on it when it is in a public place after compulsory microchipping is introduced.

 A chip the size of a grain of rice is placed under the dog’s skin.
 The chip carries an unique number which is connected to the owner’s details.